AlejandroFerrera/Commerce/README.md

 # Commerce
-C50W Project, Commerce auction site like e-bay.
+C50W Project, Commerce auction site like e-bay built in Django.
 I made a video demonstration in my local environment until I deploy the application.

 You can see it here: https://www.youtube.com/watch?v=H1UpbGSvrrA